Bralon Addison: Toronto Argonauts

-Hamilton Tiger-Cats
+Hamilton Tiger-Cats (first stint)

 On September 1, 2018, Addison signed with the Hamilton Tiger-Cats.
 Addison played 4 regular season games for Hamilton.
 In the final game of the year, Addison had 7 catches for 103 yards and a touchdown; Addison had only one catch for 10 yards the rest of the year.
 To explain Addison's playing time at the expense of CFL veteran Terrell Sinkfield, head coach June Jones jokingly replied about Addison, "He's better."
-While Sinkfield was inactive for both playoff games, Addison caught 5 passes for 124 yards in Hamilton's 48-8 victory over the BC Lions, and had 12 catches for 129 yards in the CFL East final, a loss to Ottawa.
+While Sinkfield was inactive for both playoff games, Addison caught 5 passes for 124 yards in Hamilton's 48–8 victory over the BC Lions, and had 12 catches for 129 yards in the CFL East final, a loss to Ottawa.
 Addison continued his strong play into the 2019 season and was named a CFL Top Performer for the month of September.
 He finished the season with 95 receptions for 1,236 yards with seven touchdowns: He also carried the ball 36 times for 218 yards with one rushing touchdown and was named a CFL All-Star.